IRC Section 409A Valuation

 STEP 3 – Allocate Equity Value to each class of subject company’s capital structure – Equity Allocation

-Often the capital structure of a privately held company is comprised of more than one class of securities, such as, common stock, preferred stock, options, warrants.
+Often the capital structure of a privately held company is comprised of more than one class of securities, such as, common stock, preferred stock, options, or warrants.
 This multi-class equity composition makes up what is called a “Complex Capital Structure”.
 Such complex capital structures require an allocation of equity value to each class within the company’s capital structure.

 Commonly used methods for Equity Allocation include: